Article

 9 Design Collaboration Tools Carefully Picked by Eleken Team

-Eleken has been in the UI/UX business since 2015, and when it comes to web design collaboration tools, we have tried them all.
+Eleken has been in the UI/UX business since 2015, and when it comes to web design collaboration software, we have tried them all.
 We remember those ancient times when dinosaurs were hovering around and interface designers used Photoshop, the tool that literally has the word “photo” in its name.
-Apart from being tailored for retouch rather than UI, Photoshop was really, really bad for remote design cooperation.
+Apart from being tailored for retouch rather than UI, Photoshop was really, really bad for remote design cooperation, which disrupted our workflow.

 So we breathed a sigh of relief when Sketch appeared, the tool specifically made for user interface and user experience design.
 We immersed ourselves in learning Sketch.